 Indian citizens do require aadhaar card to enjoy the benefits of various central and state government-run schemes which are aimed to provide the subsidy.
 Aadhaar card which is provided by the UIDAI acts as both proofs of identification and proof of address.
-Once you enrol yourself for the Aaadhaar at an enrollment centre, you can download the card and print the UIDAI aadhar card by either using Enrollment ID, Virtual ID or Aadhaar number.
+Once you enrol yourself for the Aadhaar at an Aadhar Enrollment Centre, you can download the card and print the UIDAI aadhar card by either using Enrollment ID, Virtual ID or Aadhaar number.
 One has to follow the below-mentioned steps for UIDAI Aadhar Download.

 How to Print or Download Aadhar Card Online?

 The advancement of the technology has made the UIDAI for electronic storage and retrieval of Aadhaar details.
-The online version of Aadhaar is known as e-Aadhaar and the same is available in PDF format and this can be downloaded from the UIDAI website.
+The online version of Aadhaar is known as e-Aadhaar and the same is available in PDF format and this can be downloaded from the UIDAI website (google aadhar card download).